elemental-lf/benji/_sources/backup.rst.txt

 1. **It can read the whole image**: Checksum each block and look the checksum up in the database backend.
-If it is found, only a reference to the existing block will be stored, thus there's no write action on the *data backend*.
+If it is found, only a reference to the existing block will be stored, thus there's no write action on the storage.

 2. **It can receive a hints file**: The hints file is a JSON formatted list of (offset, size) tuples (see :ref:`hints_file` for an example) which indicate